If you’re managing your WordPress website, here’s our best practices for success.

 - Take measures to decrease your site’s bounce rate.

-- Know what your objectives are, and make sure that your site is primarily focused on those rather than gumming it up with functions and features that don’t serve them.
+- Know what your objectives are.
+Make sure that your site is primarily focused on those rather than gumming it up with functions and features that don’t serve them.

-- Use Google Analytics to see how people are actually using your site, and use the results to adjust your site architecture and eliminate pages that nobody cares about.
+- Use Google Analytics to see how people are actually using your site.
+Use the results to adjust your site architecture and eliminate pages that nobody cares about.

-- Optimize your site for all the platforms your visitors use, including (and these days, especially) mobile devices.
+- Optimize your site for all the platforms your visitors use, including mobile devices.

 - Focus less on cross-platform optimization (the most recent versions of major browsers have taken care of this already…and if your users are on old versions they should be encourage to update if for no other reason than to keep their local computers virus-free).